-DSV's suppliers are selected based on the criteria formulated in the DSV Supplier Code of Conduct, which is distributed to suppliers and available on www.dsv.com.
+Our suppliers are selected based on the criteria formulated in the DSV Supplier Code of Conduct.

 The DSV Supplier Code of Conduct describes what is considered appropriate business conduct by suppliers when they perform services on behalf of or supply services or products to DSV.